cedricbonhomme/Stegano/docs/index.rst

     tutorial

-You can also take a look at the
+You can also have a look at the
 `unit tests <https://github.com/cedricbonhomme/Stegano/tree/master/tests>`_.